 25. Thus says the LORD, "If My covenant for day and night stand not, and if I have not established the fixed patterns of heaven and earth, 26. then I would reject the descendants of Jacob and David My servant, not taking from his descendants rulers over the descendants of Abraham, Isaac and Jacob.
 But I will restore their fortunes and will have mercy on them."

 For I, the LORD, do not change; therefore you, o sons of Jacob, are not consumed.
 (Malachi 3:6)

-For this purpose and for every other purpose and plan that He has for her, God will be ever vigilant: Behold, He who keeps Israel will neither slumber nor sleep (Psalm 121:4).
+For this and every other purpose and plan that He has for her, God will be ever vigilant: Behold, He who keeps Israel will neither slumber nor sleep (Psalm 121:4).
 The Hebrew for keeps is shamar, which means to guard, to protect.
-With a Guardian like God, and with such promises as these, we can be assured that Israel will never be destroyed.
+With a Guardian like God and such promises as these, we can be assured that Israel will never be destroyed.